 Errors and Limitations

-Turbulence: The vertical speed indicator is inaccurate during turbulence and when maneuvering abruptly.
+The vertical speed indicator is inaccurate during turbulence and when maneuvering abruptly.
 The lag involved with the calibrated leak is about six to eight seconds, rendering the vertical speed indicator almost useless when turbulence is encountered.
-If turbulence is encountered, the pilot should try to maintain an appropriate pitch attitude using the attitude indicator or outside visual references, instead of "chasing the needle" or trying to maintain a steady rate.
+If turbulence is encountered, the pilot should try to maintain an appropriate pitch attitude using the attitude indicator or outside visual references, instead of relying on a perfect instrument reading, sometimes called "chasing the needle," or trying to maintain a steady rate.